Vyral/shawn-lepp-recruiting/_posts/2019-07-29-what-are-you-emphasizing-in-your-business-plan.md

 {% include pullquote.html %}

 **Do yourself a favor by carefully evaluating your business plan, looking at your financials, and asking yourself if your earnings are sufficient to support you into retirement**.
 The worst thing you could do is brush these concerns aside for another five years and find yourself in the same position in another 10 years.
-Start investing in either RSPs, stocks, or real estate now to set yourself up for financial security later.
+Start investing in RSPs, stocks, or real estate now to set yourself up for financial security later.

-The bottom line is your business plan should not only encompass your short-term goals, but your retirement goals as well.
+The bottom line is that your business plan should not only encompass your short-term goals, but your retirement goals as well.

 If you have any questions or would like more information about strategizing for your future, feel free to give me a call at (905) 409-6778 or email me at [Shawn@ShawnLepp.com](mailto:Shawn@ShawnLepp.com).
 I’d be happy to help\!